 Contacts are at the centre of any business.
 Whether they’re your team, customers, suppliers, investors or influencers, your business contacts can make or break you.

 A while ago, we looked at how you can build meaningful business relationships that last.
 Today, we’re going to take a look at how you can meet people to form relationships with in the first place.

-Here are 4 places you can meet new business contacts, and a few tips to help you get started…
+Here are some of the best places you can meet new business contacts, and a few tips to help you get started…

 Local industry Meetups